RazNat/RazNat.github.io/README.md

 <a class="anchor" id="tools"></a>
 > ## Tools
-> The following tools were used for the project:
+> The following tools were used for the projects listed here:
-1. Python
+1. Python, Java
 2. Markdown
 3. mySQL/mongoDB
 4. Debezium | Apache Maven